 The most recent speakers and topics are listed below.
 To inquire about the Feen Lecture, contact the Adult Education Committee.

 2023 – Dahlia Lithwick, lawyer, Senior Editor at Slate and award winning journalist; author of columns: “Supreme Court Dispatches” and “Jurisprudence” and host of Amicus podcast Topic: Separation of Church and State and the Supreme Court.
-Details / register here.
+See details here.

 2018 – Yossi Klein Halevi, author, Journalist in Jerusalem, and Co-Director for the Muslim Leadership Initiative and Senior Fellow of the Shalom Hartman Institute; and Imam Abdullah Antepli, author and Senior fellow on Jewish -Muslim Relations at the Shalom Hartman Institute, Co- Director for the Muslim Leadership Institute and faculty at Duke Divinity School.
 Topics: Understanding Israel’s left-right divide, paradoxes, Palestinian neighbors